Alcohol Rehab Aftercare

 The vast majority of support groups are classified as 12-Step programs.
 These programs generally break down recovery into steps that all members are expected to follow.
-12-Step programs are modeled after Alcoholics Anonymous, by far the best known and most widely attended substance abuse group in the world.
+12-Step programs are modeled after Alcoholics Anonymous, by far the best known and most widely attended substance abuse group in the world according to research.
 While Alcoholics Anonymous in particular and 12-step programs in general are the most popular support groups, many others are available for individuals who feel a different approach would work best for them.
 Although it is difficult to accurately gauge the success rate of individual groups, studies have shown that regularly attending a support group substantially increases the likelihood that a recovery alcoholic will remain sober.

 Aftercare Steps for the Individual

 Sobriety is not a single action, but rather a continuous chain of actions and decisions made throughout a recovering alcoholic’s life.
 Many in recovery find that sobriety is hardest to maintain early in the process, and gradually grows easier as new habits, relationships, and routines are formed.

 Here are some individual aftercare steps for an individual to take after leaving alcohol rehab, in a general timeline of when they should be made.